timokoch/dumux-braindiffusion-miniapp/README.md

 ```

 The first time this is executed, it also automatically downloads
-the required dataset from Zenodo which can take a while.
+the required dataset from Zenodo, which can take a while.

-You can run it the program in parallel with MPI
+You can run the program in parallel with MPI

 ```
 mpirun -np 4 ./braindiffusion